 • Hammer -- blacksmithing hammers tend to be either "cross peen" or "rounding hammers".
 I love and appreciate Beisler Blacksmith's Hammer.
 I suggest that folks start out with the lightest hammer that allows them to feel gravity pulling on it (1-2lb, usually).

-• Double diagonal peen hammer (remember: use the code MSCfive to get 5% off): I only recently discovered these and I LOVE them.
+• Double diagonal peen hammer (these are not currently available, but I'm leaving up the link in the hopes that they'll be back in stock soon!!!) (remember: use the code MSCfive to get 5% off): I only recently discovered these and I LOVE them.
 They are appropriate for left and right handed smiths.
 They are fantastic for drawing out metal with a lot of speed, precision, and added ergonomics!

 • Stands -- Buy your blacksmith a welder and they'll be able to craft their own custom stands in 2-104 weeks.
 There are a lot of welders available used, but I am currently drooling over this one